Hot honey cedar plank salmon served with citrus quinoa and greens at The Amber Hearth

 Warm amber-lit dining room with open kitchen and rustic decor at The Amber Hearth

-The lighting is low and amber-toned without being dramatic.
-Exposed brick walls.
-Dried herbs hanging near the open kitchen.
-You can hear the steady rhythm of pans and quiet communication between cooks.
+The Amber Hearth immediately feels genuine.
+The lighting is soft, amber-hued without being dramatic.
+Exposed brick walls and dried herbs near the open kitchen add a rustic touch.
+You can hear the rhythm of pans and quiet chatter among cooks.

-Their menu centers around whole ingredients — ancient grains, seasonal produce, responsibly sourced seafood.
-But nothing feels preachy or overly “health branded.”
-It just feels balanced.
+Their menu highlights whole ingredients—ancient grains, seasonal produce, and responsibly sourced seafood.
+Nothing feels forced or overly health-branded.
+It’s balanced and approachable.

 Hot Honey Cedar Plank Salmon

-As someone who writes for bites.org, I appreciate when “healthy” ingredients don’t feel like a compromise.
-This didn’t.
+Paired with citrus-infused quinoa, the dish gained texture and brightness, making it satisfying without compromising flavor.
+As someone who reviews for bites.org, I appreciate when “healthy” doesn’t feel like a compromise.

-We also tried the Crispy Roasted Chickpeas and the Chia-Crusted Goat Cheese.
+We also sampled the Crispy Roasted Chickpeas and Chia-Crusted Goat Cheese.

 • Appetizers: $12–$18